Tre Flowers

-Trequille Flowers (born June 2, 1995) is an American professional football cornerback for the Detroit Lions of the National Football League (NFL).
+Trequille Flowers (born June 2, 1995) is an American professional football cornerback.
 He played college football for the Oklahoma State Cowboys.
 As a senior, Flowers was a first-team All-Big 12 Conference selection and led the team with 79 tackles, two interceptions, and eight pass breakups.
-Flowers was selected by the Seattle Seahawks in the fifth round of the 2018 NFL draft, and was also a member of the Cincinnati Bengals, Atlanta Falcons, Jacksonville Jaguars and Indianapolis Colts.
+Flowers was selected by the Seattle Seahawks in the fifth round of the 2018 NFL draft, and was also a member of the Cincinnati Bengals, Atlanta Falcons, Jacksonville Jaguars, Indianapolis Colts, Chicago Bears, and Detroit Lions.